Pawventures

 Trupanion

-Travel rating: Excellent Trupanion’s standout feature for travelers is their direct vet pay program.
-At participating veterinary hospitals, Trupanion pays the vet directly, so you do not have to pay out of pocket and wait for reimbursement.
-While the participating network is growing, it is not available everywhere, which limits its travel advantage.
+Trupanion’s standout feature for travelers is their direct vet pay program.
+At participating veterinary hospitals, Trupanion pays the vet directly — you don’t pay out of pocket and wait for reimbursement.
+The participating network is growing but not available everywhere, which limits this advantage in unfamiliar cities.

 • Reimbursement: 90%